The IP infringement problem

 Counterfeit > fake products, real, multifaceted threats

-The products are fake, but the results are all too real: lost sales and tarnished brand image – just two consequences of today’s substantial market in online infringement.
+The products are fake, but the results are all too real: lost sales and tarnished brand image – just two consequences of today’s substantial market in IP infringement.

 Counterfeit sales are estimated to account for between five and seven per cent of world trade, and are common across all product categories and industries.
 Today, copies are often virtually identical to genuine products in terms of quality, and in many cases consumers are unable to determine whether products are original or copies.
 However, many fakes do not comply with health and safety regulations which can put consumers in serious danger.
 Furthermore, the sale of counterfeit goods is, in some cases, contributing to criminal activity such as terrorism, drug trafficking and money-laundering, and also often involves poor working conditions, child labour and environmental pollution.
 All of this is making online brand protection a progressively difficult problem for businesses to solve.